 Crimes that would not present a continuing threat and therefore might not merit a Timely Warning, include the following:

-BUDPS will post these warnings through a variety of ways, including but not limited to e-mails, phone call, text and other media.
+BUDPS may post these warnings through a variety of ways, including but not limited to e-mails, phone call, text and other media.

-All initial messages will begin with “Baylor Alert” to indicate the severity of the message and will provide a brief description of the timely warning or emergency response notice.
+All initial Timely Warning messages will begin with “Baylor Timely Warning” to indicate the severity of the message and will provide a brief description of the timely warning or emergency response notice.
 When additional information is available, it may be provided using one or more of the methods listed above.
-The information you receive may caution you to avoid certain areas of the campus, let you know if classes are cancelled due to an emergency, or provide vital information on what actions you need to take if you are on campus during such a situation.
+The information you receive may provide vital information on what actions you need to take if you are on campus during such a situation.
 In the event a timely warning is sent, it may include following information: